NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

       --id-prefix="doc_prefix" \
       --log-dir=./log/add_id

-  This will create a new field named :code:`my_id` within each json document which will have the form "doc_prefix-000001".
+  This will create a new field named :code:`my_id` within each JSON document which will have the form "doc_prefix-000001".
   If the dataset already has a unique ID this step can be skipped.

-Once a unique ID has been added to each document, users can proceed with fuzzy deduplication which roughly require the following steps (all scripts are included in the `nemo_curator/scripts/fuzzy_deduplication <https://github.com/NVIDIA/NeMo-Curator/blob/main/nemo_curator/scripts/fuzzy_deduplication>`_ subdirectory):
+Once a unique ID has been added to each document, users can proceed with fuzzy deduplication, which roughly require the following steps (all scripts are included in the `nemo_curator/scripts/fuzzy_deduplication <https://github.com/NVIDIA/NeMo-Curator/blob/main/nemo_curator/scripts/fuzzy_deduplication>`_ subdirectory):

 1. Compute Minhashes
-  - Input: Data Directories
+  - Input: Data directories
-  - Output: ``minhashes.parquet`` for each data dir.
+  - Output: ``minhashes.parquet`` for each data directory
   - Example call:

        .. code-block:: bash